 For example, one of our banking clients, NLB, offers 24/7 video chat support, and we’ve integrated this feature into their mobile app.
 Imagine you’re traveling abroad, and you need to increase your credit card limit, but it’s 4 AM back home.
 That video chat will be a lifesaver.

-Writing this article without touching upon the magic of artificial intelligence would be impossible in the year 2024, and insurance companies have some great use cases for AI products.
+Writing this article without touching upon the magic of artificial intelligence would be impossible in the year 2024, and the insurance business has some great use cases for AI products.

 But, remember the KISS principle.
 For starters, you can implement a nice AI-powered chatbot or a flow that would help the user pick out the best offer for their specific case.
 Maybe a completely personalized offer too?